-During early phases of intranet deployment, we are frequently asked by our clients “what do I need to prepare or plan in advance to guarantee a successful intranet deployment project”.
+During early phases of intranet software deployment, we are frequently asked by our clients “what do I need to prepare or plan in advance to guarantee a successful intranet deployment project?”.

-In our opinion, an intranet project is all about dialogue.
-It’s a dialogue between ‘us’ the software vendor with our expertise and know-how, and ‘you’ who knows the most about your business or organisation.
+An intranet project is all about dialogue.
+It’s a dialogue between ‘us’, the software vendor, with our expertise and knowledge; and ‘you’, who knows the most about your business or organisation.

-The first step is determining the goals of your Intranet project.
-Why do you want your intranet to achieve?
+The first step is determining the goals of your intranet project.
+What do you want your intranet to achieve?
 Some typical reasons:

 - Improving and providing a communication and collaboration tool

-- Our existing Intranet is old and dysfunctional
+- Replacing an existing intranet that’s old and dysfunctional

-- Providing self service staff contact details which are always up-to-date
+- Providing self-service tools to staff so that contact details, skills, notification settings, etc are always up-to-date

 - Sharing documents online instead of using shared drives

 Step 2.
 Define the scope and audience

 Have you got an answer to the following questions?